 An emotion is abnormal when it is constant, debilitating, irrational.
 If you are concerned about yourself or your child contact your doctor.

 What are some coping strategies you can use when you feel stressed?

-- Accept it is what it is, but you can control your reactions
+- Accept that it is what it is.
+You can’t control everything, but you can control your emotions.

 - Write down when you feel anxious or depressed to understand what triggers those feelings.
 Knowing yourself is very powerful and helps you be resilient.

 Now that is a great question!
 For some, like Foublie’s co-founder Melissa, self care is alone time.
 For Maria, Foublie’s other co-founder, she needs her friends.
 Some of our fave mental health tips are: